FEC6-Wall-E/FEC/README.md

 * Clone FEC

 * Create and Move to a new feature:
     * git checkout -b featureName

-* Make frequent Commits
+* Make frequent commits

 * Send push to main
     * git push --set-upstream origin featureName
- -

 * Create pull request
     * Add what your PR achieves
     * Include any Questions
 *  Await code review

 ### Dependencies